Useful Links

 • MS Visio templates for UML modeling

 • There are two open source projects that implement a UML editor on top of the eclipse platform: Topcased and Papyrus.
 After searching some time in the Topcased site for an owner of the project I saw that Papyrus is simply the next generation of Topcased, so I will only write about the later.
-Papyrus is an eclipse incubation project that is supported by list, the Lab of applied research in software-intensive technologies of cea, a french government-funded technological research organization and Atos, an “international information technology services company” based in France.
+Papyrus is an eclipse incubation project supported by list, the Lab of applied research in software-intensive technologies of cea, a french government-funded technological research organization and Atos, an “international information technology services company” based in France.
 It is a fairly active project, seems to have a good users guide and a developer guide (I just skimmed the site).
-But it seems a little funny to me that while they are creating a UML editor I could not find any UML documentation of the project :-) .
-The editor is based on GMF.
+But it seems a little funny to me that while they are creating a UML editor I could not find any UML documentation of the project :-).
+The editor is GMF based.
 I tried using the tool to create some sequence diagrams for my classes and private projects but the tools is not very user-friendly (for sequence diagrams.
 Maybe for other diagrams it is better).

 • A free (but not open source) UML editor is Visual Paradigm for UML, which has a “community edition” which is free for non-commercial use.
 This is the tool which I am using for all my UML modeling (well, most of it, since there are still things that only Visio can handle).
 I used it to create use cases, class diagrams, sequence diagrams, timing diagrams, and state machine diagrams.
 The commercial edition has many more features like code generation, database generations, reverse engineering and others, but since I don’t have the needs (nor the money) to buy the full version, I have not tested these features yet.